All Episodes

 Wow.

-They're not gonna know.
+They're not going to know.

-They're not gonna know what hit them.
+They're not going to know what hit them.

-Now I've got to set the table what you're talking about, because you're bringing up something from yesterday and people might not know what you're referring to.
+Now, I've got to set the table what you're talking about because you're bringing up something from yesterday and people might not know what you're referring to.

-We did this, we've done it twice now.
+We've done it twice now.

-So that's twenty thousand dollars or sixteen thousand dollars for a family of four.
+So that's $20,000 or $16,000 for a family of four.

 That's the cheapest.